Dear fellow reader,

 cd grido

-it's always a good idea to create a container when installing a new tool, this way all its dependencies won't interfere with your system.
+environment it's always a good idea to create a container when installing a new tool, this way all its dependencies won't interfere with your system.
 I generally use virtualenv for which [i] will provide the instructions for, but any other env/container system will work fine.

 # installing virtualenv to handle our environments